4(a)(6) offering provided by Netcapital Funding Portal, Inc.

 - Investigational new drug (IND) application with FDA

-- Conduct Phase 1, 2 and 3 clinical trials on humans
+- Conduct Phase 2 clinical trial on humans

-- License certain Phase 2 drugs to biotechnology and pharmaceutical companies
+- License Phase 2 drug to biotechnology or pharmaceutical companies

 - Product launch and customer acquisition with direct sales force